LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 - Simple weapons,
 - martial weapons
 Tools:
-- Cartographer’s tools, navigator’s tools
+- Cartographer’s tools,
+- Navigator’s tools
-Saving Throws: Dexterity, Wisdom
+Saving Throws:
-Skills: Choose three from Acrobatics, Athletics, History, Insight, Nature, Perception, Stealth, Survival
+- Dexterity,
+- Wisdom
+Skills, Choose three from:
+- Acrobatics,
+- Athletics,
+- History,
+- Insight,
+- Nature,
+- Perception,
+- Stealth,
+- Survival

 ### Equipment
 You start with the following equipment, in addition to the equipment granted by your background: